comprna/CHEUI-public/README.md

 # CHEUI-public

-CHEUI is software package for identification of m6A and m5C RNA modifications using nanopore direct-RNA sequencing.
+CHEUI is software package for characterization of m6A and m5C RNA modifications using nanopore direct-RNA sequencing.
+CHEUI has two software functionalities:
-CHEUI-solo can be used to detect m6A and m5C modifications at single read resolution in one condition.
+* CHEUI-solo can be used to detect m6A and m5C modifications at single read resolution in one condition.
-CHEUI-diff can be used to detect differential m6A/m5C between two conditions.
+* CHEUI-diff can be used to detect differential m6A/m5C between two conditions.
 If you want access to the code, please send an e-mail to:

 # CHEUI: Methylation (CH<sub>3</sub>) Estimation Using Ionic current <img src="https://github.com/comprna/CHEUI/blob/master/misc/CHEUI_logo.png" width="280" height="250">